PranavEranki/TwitterRealtimeSentimentAnalysisProject/readme.md

 The predictions are displayed to the terminal.

 They are also displayed in a table, where they are displayed (cut off), along with their predicted sentiment, positive or negative.

+The data is from [here](https://www.kaggle.com/kazanova/sentiment140)

+__Go to docs for some more documentation__

+File / Folder explanation
+1. Python Files
+    * `analyze.py` is the actual Flask app to run
+    * `fullModelTraining.py` is the python file to:
+        * Read the dataset
+        * Preprocess the data
+        * Vectorizes the data and saves the TfidfVectorizer
+        * Generate the opimum model (default is a BernoulliNB, but can be changed) and save it
+        * Run evaluation to terminal to view accuracy and f1-score
+2. Templates
+    * This contains the templates (html files) used for this program
+        * `mainPage.html` is the main page with the form for user input
+        * `view.html` is the page which displays the last 10 tweets (topic user chooses), along with their predicted sentiment, in a table form.
+3. Static
+    * The `style.css` file contains the styling for the webpage
+4. Outputs
+    * `finalmodel.pkl` contains the final model saved as a pkl file for later use
+    * `tfidf.pickle` contains the final TfidfVectorizer for use in vectorizing real time tweets
+5. Docs
+    * `log.md` contains a day by day log of progress.
+Does not include bugs and issues, but is helpful for tracking progress
+    * `projectStatement.md` contains a project statement for this particular project
+6. Data
+    * This folder contains the kaggle data of all the tweets.
+This is used for training purposes, and should be downloaded from the link in the top of the readme and saved as `data.csv` for use in training the model. __Note : Not necessary if not retraining models__.